tombusby/cypherpunk-research/README.md

 * 31-May-2017 Wired Magazine - [Silk Road Creator Ross Ulbricht Loses His Life Sentence Appeal](https://www.wired.com/2017/05/silk-road-creator-ross-ulbricht-loses-life-sentence-appeal/) by Andy Greenberg
 * 04-June-2017 The Guardian - [Forget far-right populism – crypto-anarchists are the new masters](https://www.theguardian.com/technology/2017/jun/04/forget-far-right-populism-crypto-anarchists-are-the-new-masters-internet-politics) by Jamie Bartlett
 * 24-Aug-2017 Bitcoin Blockchain - [The First SegWit transaction on Bitcoin](http://srv1.yogh.io/#tx:id:8F907925D2EBE48765103E6845C06F1F2BB77C6ADC1CC002865865EB5CFD5C1C)

+## Books

+* 1948 - [Codes and Secret Writing](https://www.goodreads.com/book/show/1113675.Codes_and_Secret_Writing) by Herbert S. Zim - _Children's book on codes and ciphers which inspired Phil Zimmermann to pursue cryptography as an interest_
+* 1967 (and 1996) - [The Codebreakers – The Story of Secret Writing](https://en.wikipedia.org/wiki/The_Codebreakers) by David Kahn - _this book is a complete chronicle of codebreaking and code making since Ancient Egypt and assisted Whitfield Diffie in his quest to break the government's monopoly on cryptography information_
+* Jul 1968 - [The Broken Seal](https://www.goodreads.com/book/show/2225948.The_Broken_Seal) by Ladislas Farago - _This details pre-Pearl Harbor cryptanalytic work against Japanese naval codes_
+* 19-Sep-1982 - [The Puzzle Palace: A Report on America's Most Secret Agency](https://en.wikipedia.org/wiki/The_Puzzle_Palace) by James Bramford - _An exposé on the workings of the US National Security Agency, which had traditionally sought to monopolise cryptographic information and talent within its own walls_
+* 31-Dec-2001 - [Crypto: How the Code Rebels Beat the Government Saving Privacy in the Digital Age](https://en.wikipedia.org/wiki/Crypto:_How_the_Code_Rebels_Beat_the_Government%E2%80%94Saving_Privacy_in_the_Digital_Age) by Steven Levy - _the list maintainer personally recommends this book as it provides a lot of contextual information about the world the cypherpunks of the 90s lived in_

 ## Successor Online Communities